-If your medical expenses exceed the No Fault coverage limits, you may claim the cost of current medical expenses as well as future costs.
+If your medical expenses exceed the no-fault coverage limits, you may claim the cost of current medical expenses as well as future costs.
 Out-of-pocket costs for copays, prescriptions, medical devices, and over-the-counter remedies may also be included.

 Some injury cases involve significant pain and suffering.
-Others have permanent effects, such as an inability to enjoy time with family or an inability to return to your former line of work.
+Others have permanent effects, such as an inability to enjoy time with family or to return to your former line of work.
 Your Long Island truck accident lawyer can help you identify all negative life impacts and include an estimated value of compensation for the suffering, anguish, and unfavorable changes you’ve had to endure.

 Truck accidents can occur for a variety of reasons, many of which involve negligence on the part of a truck driver or their employer.